Customer Segmentation in B2B Industry !!!

 - Personal relationships are more important in B2B organizations.
 As in B2B markets, customers’ loyalty is more important than any other things, marketers usually focus on making one-to-one conversation with clients, rather segregating them into different segments.

 - Usually, B2B markets have long-term purchase periods.
-This means that the B2B vertical needs to focus more customer retention and relationship-building.
+This means that the B2B vertical needs to focus on more customer retention and relationship-building.
 Comparatively, the B2C marketers usually deal with shorter buying cycles and a frequently changing customer’s faces.

 While considering these different aspects, you need to tailor a different customer segmentation strategy for the B2B industry.
 This makes it really challenging.